kphun002/Cool-Tip-Calculator/README.md

 ## Notes

 This is my first native iOS application.
-I could not have been more excited through the whole development process.
+I couldn't have been more excited through the whole development process.

 ## License